focolab/SurfDist/README.md

 Code used for our spherical reconstruction experiment is available in the `experiments/sphere` directory.

-Our best (by mean segmentaiton metrics across validation images) trained models are available at {placeholder}.
+All trained models whose results we reported are available in the separate [SurfDist_Models](https://github.com/focolab/SurfDist_Models) repo.